ARMmbed/mbed-os/platform/source/minimal-printf/README.md

 Library supports both printf and snprintf in 1252 bytes of flash.

 Prints directly to stdio/UART without using malloc.
 All flags and precision modifiers are ignored.
+There is no error handling if a writing error occurs.

 Supports:
 * %d: signed integer [h, hh, (none), l, ll, z, j, t].